Lake Davenport Sailing Club

 Major Harry F. Evans Trophy

 Silver sailboat model on wooden base.
-Donated to LDSC in 1935 by Major Evans, to be awarded annually to the member who has contributed the most to the general promotion of the sport of sailing.
-Winner selected by Fleet Captains.
+Donated 1935 by Major Evans.
+Awarded annually to the member who has contributed the most to the general promotion of the sport of sailing.
+Selected by Fleet Captains.

 Tom Getz Perpetual Trophy

-Plaque donated to LDSC in 1964 by Tom Getz to recognize significant achievement in three categories: (1) Sportsmanship, (2) Club Activities, and (3) Sailing Proficiency.
-Winners selected by Fleet Captains.
+Plaque donated 1964 by Tom Getz recognizing achievement in Sportsmanship, Club Activities, and Sailing Proficiency.
+Selected by Fleet Captains.

 Jonah Trophy

-Model of gaff-rigged trawler, made in Poland, donated to LDSC in 1968 by Mike Steffenson, to be awarded annually to the skipper making the most outstanding "goof-ups."
-Winner selected by Steffenson, with nominations invited.
+Donated 1968 by Mike Steffenson.
+Awarded to the skipper making the most outstanding "goof-ups."
 Retired and replaced in 1981 by a half-model of a sloop with sails and hull in opposing directions.

 "Active 8" Annual Sailor of the Year Award

-Silver champagne bucket, donated to LDSC by WQAD in 1979, to be awarded annually to the year's outstanding sailor, selected by the Race Committee.
+Silver champagne bucket donated 1979 by WQAD.
+Awarded to the year's outstanding sailor, selected by the Race Committee.

 Commodore's Choice

-Silver bowl on a wooden base.
-Given in appreciation by the Commodore to the person(s) who have made outstanding contributions to the Club.
+Silver bowl on wooden base.
+Given in appreciation by the Commodore to person(s) who have made outstanding contributions to the Club.

 Roger Murray Endeavor Trophy

-Wooden half hull of the J Boat Endeavor, donated to LDSC in 1994 by the Murray Family and members of the C Fleet.
-To be awarded by the C Fleet to the member who has, through example, shown tenacity and perseverance in the pursuit of sailing.
+Wooden half hull of the J Boat Endeavor, donated 1994 by the Murray Family and C Fleet members.
+Awarded to the member who has shown tenacity and perseverance in the pursuit of sailing.

 Don Wagner Sailing Ambassador Award

-Presented annually to the LDSC member who does the most to promote the Polar Bear Regatta.
-Winner selected by members of the LDSC Board and Polar Bear committee.
+Presented annually to the member who does the most to promote the Polar Bear Regatta.
+Selected by the Board and Polar Bear committee.

 Class C Trophies